 How should I write the Personal Statement?

 - Use your own words.
-Don't derive your statement from a friend's essay, or an example from a website, and don't use quotes, clichés or platitudes.
+Don't derive your statement from an example on a website, and don't use quotes or clichés.

 - Show with true stories.
-Rather than telling your readers you're compassionate, use a story that shows you in action, being compassionate.
+Rather than telling your readers you're compassionate, use a story that shows you in action, compassionately serving others.

-- Think of your audience, mostly PhD and MD medical school faculty.
+- Think of your audience, mostly academic (PhD) and clinical (members of the profession) faculty.

 - Don’t try to impress Selection Committee Members with how much you already know about medicine.

 - Avoid criticizing members of the profession.
 Some candidates argue they want to become doctors, because they think they could do a better job than some professionals they've encountered.
-Perhaps this is true, but it sets a negative tone, and invites a defensive reaction.
+This may be true, but it sets a negative tone, and invites a defensive reaction.